abalkin/kcc/README.md

 other people's precious screen real estate, and humans generally get really itchy when it comes to brick and mortar.

-*Capitals*, by convention, are used by `k` programmers very sparingly, normally as a last resort measure.
+**Capitals**, by convention, are used by `k` programmers very sparingly, normally as a last resort measure.
 This applies both to code and comments.
-Identifiers in CamelCase is universally considered bad form but sometimes tolerated, and `c_style` is not permitted at all since underscore is an operator.
+Identifiers in CamelCase is considered bad form but sometimes tolerated, and `c_style` is not permitted at all since underscore is an operator.
 Function and variable identifiers are very often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that definitions are adequately annotated.
 Short identifiers might sound like a bad idea to a Java programmer not used to identifiers shorter